Vanessa22400/predictive_model_for_agriculture/README.md

 ## Why This Project Matters

-* This notebook demonstrates:
+This notebook demonstrates:
 * Clear structure and clean code
 * Ability to build and evaluate ML baselines
 * Capability to extract actionable insights (business-friendly)
 * Good understanding of exploratory data analysis
 * Practical communication of findings
-* It is designed to be easy to read for both technical and non-technical audiences — including recruiters and hiring managers.
+* It is designed to be easy to read for both technical and non-technical audiences, including recruiters and hiring managers.

 ## Future Improvements